pjotrp/bioruby-exominer/README.md

 great way to weed out false positives!
 If the context for a gene named SE says: 'Department of Oncology, Lund University, SE-221 85 Lund, Sweden' - you may think twice about including it into your design.

-Computers are not very good at automated text mining.
-The human eye can pick these mistakes up quickly, exominer makes use the human capability.
+Computers are not always good at automated text mining.
+The human eye can pick these mistakes up quickly, exominer makes use of human recognition.
 The RDF output contains this context by default.
 To switch context off, simply you can either add a CLI switch, or pass in a tag saying 'context=false'.